-All the versions of ultrasonic radars I have found using ultrasonic detectors with arduino devices (Arduino - Radar/Ultrasonic Detector, Arduino Ultrasonic Radar Project) are very nice radars but all of them are "blind" radars, I mean, the radar detects something but what is it.
+All the versions of ultrasonic radars I have found for arduino devices (Arduino - Radar/Ultrasonic Detector, Arduino Ultrasonic Radar Project) are very nice radars but all of them are "blind".
+I mean, the radar detects something but what is it detecting?

 So I propose myself to develope a system able to detects objets and identyfy them.
 In other words a positioning system without using GPS devices but ultrasonic detectors.